Skip to Content

 • Mandatory Retirement: In some cases, employers may have policies that require employees to retire at a certain age, even if they are still capable and willing to work.
 Such policies are generally unlawful in many jurisdictions.

-• Lack of Training and Development Opportunities: Older employees may be denied access to training programs or opportunities for skill development under the assumption that they are less willing or able to learn new skills or technologies.
+• Lack of Training & Development Opportunities: Older employees may be denied access to training programs or opportunities for skill development under the assumption that they are less willing or able to learn new skills or technologies.

 • Inadequate Accommodations: Employers may fail to provide reasonable accommodations for older employees, such as ergonomic workspaces or modified work hours, even when such accommodations are necessary to support their continued employment.